No. 1 Gonzaga outlasts No. 17 Saint Mary's, wins WCC tourney

 Saint Mary's: Played at the pace it wanted to and shot the ball decently, yet couldn't keep up with the Zags.
 A disappointing loss, but the Gaels should be a lock to make the NCAA Tournament after missing the bracket last season.

-Gonzaga: Had to grind it out at times, but still shot 58%.
+Gonzaga: Had to grind it out at times, but still shot 58% and went 8 for 16 from 3.
 The Zags also showed off their depth, getting 53 combined points from Nembhard, Bolton and Julian Strawther.

 UP NEXT